rish987/trackswitch-manuform/README.md

 Repeat for the reset button on the other side.

-#### Install the TRRS Connector (MCU Assembly)
+#### Solder the TRRS Connector (MCU Assembly)

-Cut three socket-socket-end jumper wire in half, strip away the insulation from the cut ends and solder them onto the TRRS jack probes (it doesn't really matter which ones you use, as long as you're consistent on both sides:
+Cut three socket-socket-end jumper wires in half, strip away the insulation from the cut ends and solder them onto the TRRS jack probes (it doesn't really matter which ones you use, as long as you're consistent on both sides):
 <!--
 ![Soldered TRRS](images/soldered-trrs.png)
 -->